-If you are to visit this spot during the Shivaratri Festival which falls during the month of February, an easy view of Nanga Baba (necked Saddhu) smoking marijuana with devotees can be viewed.
+If you are to visit this spot during the Shivaratri Festival which falls in February/March, an easy view of Nanga Baba (necked Saddhu) smoking marijuana with devotees can be viewed.

 In this single-day festival, almost a million people from around the world visit Pashupatinath an important day for Lord Shiva during the Shivaratri festival tour.

-Finally, your tour will end after visiting Bouddhanath Stupa, one of the biggest stupa dedicated to Buddhism, a culturally mixed area for both Hindu and Buddhist followers.
+Finally, your tour will end after visiting Bouddhanath Stupa, one of the biggest stupas dedicated to Buddhism, a culturally mixed area for both Hindu and Buddhist followers.